Glossary term

 Key Takeaways

-- A credit limit is the maximum amount available on a revolving credit account.
+- A credit limit is the maximum amount a borrower can use on a revolving account.

-- Lenders can sometimes raise or lower a credit limit based on account review or risk decisions.
+- Lenders can raise or lower credit limits over time.

 How a Credit Limit Works